 "For a long time, one knew in the French Army that the bayonet was an iron stem adapted to a wood handle that one inserted in the gun of the musket.
 Thus modified, the musket became as inconvenient as the pike, without having any of its advantages.
 Also, the troops almost never made use of this weapon, which seemed only of use for parade.
 The invention of Vauban, consists in having substituted a bayonet having a socket that encircles the muzzle of the gun and leaving it free for shooting with the bayonet inserted on the musket.
 The bayonet immediately did not replace the pike, which during twelve years still appeared in our armament.
 Operations with the socket bayonet were not generalized and methodically applied until the Siege of Charleroi, in 1693."
 [View an image of this passage from Michel's book.]

-Up to this time, the bayonet was thought of as a defensive weapon.
+Up to this time, the bayonet was thought of purely as a defensive weapon.
 Discovery of the bayonet's offensive potential changed everything.
-This discovery turned the bayonet into a decisive arbiter of infantry battles for the next 150 years, when the bayonet's preeminence was finally eclipsed by the Minié rifle during the American Civil War.
+This discovery turned the bayonet into a decisive arbiter of infantry battles for the next 150 years.
+The bayonet's preeminence did not begin to wane until the Minié rifle became standard equipment in the 1850s.

 It is difficult to pinpoint just when the first bayonet charge took place.
 Documentation describing a bayonet charge exists as early as 1677.
 However, it appears that it was not until the socket bayonet arrived in the mid-1690s that the bayonet charge became more commonplace.

-In volume two of his 1862, Histoire de Louvois and of its Political and Military Administration, French historian Camille Rousset documents a March 18, 1677, letter written by Louvois when the French Army captured the town of Valenciennes.
+In volume two of his 1862 book, Histoire de Louvois et de Son Administration Politique Et Militaire jusqúà la paix de Nimégue (History of Louvois and of His Sound Administration, Political and Military, up to the Peace of Nijmegen), French historian Camille Rousset documents a March 18, 1677, letter written by Louvois when the French Army captured the town of Valenciennes.
 In his letter, Louvois writes:

-In volume four of Histoire de Louvois . . ., Rousset writes of the Battle of Marsaglia, during the Nine Years' War, where infantry were ordered to a bayonet charge on October 4, 1693.
+In volume four of Histoire de Louvois . . ., Rousset writes of the Battle of Marsaglia, during the Nine Years' War, where infantry under Marshal of France, Nicolas Catinat, delivered a decisive bayonet charge on October 4, 1693.
 Rousset writes:

 In his 1895 history of early modern warfare, Gustavus Adolphus: A History of the Art of War From Its Revival After The Middle Ages to the End of the Spanish Succession War, with a Detailed Account of the Most Famous Campaigns of the Great Swede . . ., American military historian Theodore Ayrault Dodge writes of an early War of Spanish Succession bayonet charge on November 15, 1703, at the Battle of Speyerbach, (which Dodge mistakenly attributes as being the first bayonet charge):